benzene structure header image

 In a benzene molecule each of the carbon atoms has one electron in a 2p-orbital.
 Within the ring all C-C and C-H bonds are formed by the sigma overlap of sp2 hybrid orbitals (hybrid orbitals are not covered/required in the A-level specification), but essentially this results in the formation of a flat ring of carbon and hydrogen atoms.
 The 2p-orbitals on each of the carbon atoms have lobes of electron density that stick out above and below this flat ring of carbon and hydrogen atoms; as shown in the image below.
 Now in a normal carbon double bond (C=C) you would expect the p-orbitals on two carbon atoms to overlap and form a pi bond.
 However in benzene something unusual happens, the lobes on the p-orbitals merge with all the adjacent lobes on other p-orbitals of adjacent carbon atoms.
 This results in the formation of new molecular orbitals above and below the plane of the flat carbon atoms, essentially we have areas of high electron density above and below the flat ring of carbon atoms.
 This is outlined below:

 To help explain many of the properties of benzene and to help visualise what is happening to the electrons within a benzene ring when it undergoes reactions we will use the ideas put forward in resonance theory.
 Resonance is a term you will come across many times when dealing with organic compounds as it is often used to explain the reactivity or stability of certain molecules and ions you will meet in the course of your studies.
-Resonance is the simply the idea that in a molecule the nuclei stay in fixed positions but that the electrons within the molecule/ion are free to move.
-This is the case with benzene where we have 6 delocalised electrons within the electron clouds or orbitals above and below the flat ring of 6 carbon atoms.
+Resonance is the simply the idea that in a molecule/ion the nuclei stay in fixed positions but that the electrons within the molecule/ion are not fixed between the two nuclei in a covalent normal bond but are in fact spread out over more than two atoms.
+This is the case with benzene where we have 6 delocalised pi electrons within the electron clouds or orbitals above and below the flat ring of 6 carbon atoms.

-The diagram below shows two resonance hybrid structures for benzene.
-To draw these two resonance structures we can imagine that the carbon and hydrogen nuclei stay fixed but that the 6 delocalised electrons simply shift or move.
-In each of the two resonance hybrid structures which I have drawn there are carbon carbon double bonds (C=C) and carbon carbon single bonds (C-C), now from our discussion above we know that in reality these bonds do NOT exist since all the carbon carbon bonds in benzene have the same length, intermediate between double and single carbon bond lengths, but how would or could you draw a molecule to show this??
+The diagram below shows two resonance structures for benzene.
+To draw these two resonance structures we can imagine that the carbon and hydrogen nuclei stay fixed but that the 6 delocalised electrons simply spread out over the central ring of carbon atoms.
+In each of the two resonance structures which I have drawn there are carbon carbon double bonds (C=C) and carbon carbon single bonds (C-C), now from our discussion above we know that in reality these bonds do NOT exist since all the carbon carbon bonds in benzene have the same length, intermediate between double and single carbon bond lengths, but how would or could you draw a molecule to show this?

 Kekule's strutures compared to that of modern